 The Letter From: The Most Important Issue in Federal Education Policy Presidential Candidates Don’t Discuss (III)

-As matters now stand, it’s not likely that either candidate will make their position on SBR a matter of record – voluntarily or under duress.
-Let me offer a scenario where one might.
-It is a stretch, even far fetched, but based on three fact-based analyses.
+As matters now stand, it’s not likely that either candidate will make their position on program evaluation a matter of record.
+Let me offer one election scenario where they might.
+It is a stretch, but offers some interesting opportunities to examine the politics of public education.

 The Letter From: The Most Important Issue in Federal Education Policy Presidential Candidates Don’t Discuss (Between II and III)